-Grand Sequoia^{} - GAF Lifetime Designer shingle with wood-shake appearance.
+Grand Sequoia® Shingles - GAF value collection designer roofing shingle with a rugged wood shake appearance.

-Granules - Crushed rock that is coated with a ceramic coating and fired; used as top surface on shingles.
+Granules - Crushed rock that is colored with ceramic coating and fired, used as the top surface of shingles and other roofing material.

-Hand-sealing - The method to ensure sealing of shingles on very steep slopes, in high wind areas, and when installing in cold weather.
+Hand-sealing - The method to assure sealing of shingles on very steep slopes, in high wind areas, and when installing in cold weather.